 The Pennsylvania Real Estate Seller Disclosure Law requires that a seller of residential property provide a signed and dated copy of a property disclosure form, which covers specific topics relating to the condition of the property for a prospective buyer prior to the signing of an agreement of sale.

 A seller is not liable for error, inaccuracy, or omission of information regarding a material defect of the property if they had no knowledge of it, or if they reasonably believed that the defect had been corrected.
 Sellers may be protected from liability if they relied on information provided by certified licensed professionals, such as a home inspector, contractor, or public agency if that information is within that expert’s field.

 A real estate agent also has a duty under this Law.
 An agent is required to disclose to a buyer any information about a material defect — of which the agent has actual knowledge — that was not disclosed to the buyer.
-The agent is not required to conduct an independent inspection of the property for the benefit of buyer, but will have liability under this Law if he/she has actual knowledge of a material defect that was not disclosed by the seller or was otherwise misrepresented on the Disclosure Statement.
+The agent is not required to conduct an independent inspection of the property for the benefit of the buyer but will have liability under this Law if he/she has actual knowledge of a material defect that was not disclosed by the seller or was otherwise misrepresented on the Disclosure Statement.

 Additionally, an agent representing a seller must advise the seller of their responsibility to disclose material defects as outlined by the Law and must provide the seller with a property disclosure form to be completed by the seller and to produce the completed form to a buyer or the buyer’s agent.

 Specific information regarding the following areas of the property must be disclosed:

 - Seller’s expertise in contracting, engineering, architecture, or other areas related to the construction and conditions of the property and its improvements

 - The date the property was last occupied by the seller

 - Basements and crawl spaces